uf-reef-avl/multilauncher/README.md

 **Adding Commands via a .txt File:** <a name="Adding Commands via a txt File"/>

--From the MainWindow, click on the "Load Commands File" button and a FileDialog window will be displayed.
+-From the Main Window, click on the "Load Commands File" button and a FileDialog window will be displayed.
     Navigate to your commands.txt file is located and click "Open".

     Note about loading commands from a file: The application will only load the commands present in the .txt file